taiidani/codeship-example/README.md

-# Example code for Codeship
+# Example Codeception implementation for Codeship

 Illustrating Codeception output and how it interacts with the Codeship UI.